 Please read all rules and requirements before submitting your project:

-1. We do not accept any films made before 2018.
+1. We do not accept any films completed before 1st Jan 2023.

-2. Documentaries, non-fiction, animation, arthouse, and short films of the action or martial arts genre are open for unsolicited submission to the festival.
+2. Documentaries, non-fiction, animation, arthouse, short films and feature films of the action or martial arts genre are open for unsolicited submission to the festival.

-3. Documentaries, non-fiction, animation, arthouse, and short films of the action and martial arts genre are also selected by invitation from Fighting Spirit Film Festival.
+3. Documentaries, non-fiction, animation, arthouse, short films and feature films of the action and martial arts genre are also selected by invitation from Fighting Spirit Film Festival.

 4. All films must include English subtitles if selected (this is so we are fully inclusive for people who may not speak English as a first language, or people with hearing needs).
 Adding subtitles is the responsibility of the film maker.
 This also applies to films which are not in English language.